-Data for population with individual system of drainage and data for calculation of degradable organic component in kg BOD/1000 person/yr have been obtained by Croatian Water (Hrvatske vode) for 1990, 1995, 2000 and for the period 2003 - 2016.
+Data for population with individual system of drainage and data for calculation of degradable organic component in kg BOD/1000 person/yr have been obtained by Croatian Water (Hrvatske vode) for 1990, 1995, 2000 and for the period 2003 - 2017.
 Insufficient data for years between those years have been assessed by interpolation method.
+Organic component removed as sludge that is disposed in landfills and used for other purposes (composting, agriculture application) was excluded from the total organic product for entire period 1990 - 201.

-Submitted data on sludge treatment show that aerobic processes are used.
-Fraction of DOC removed as sludge is reported to be zero for entire period 1990 - 2016.
-Data for CH_4 emission calculation for the period 1990 - 2016 are presented in the Table 7.5-1.
+Data for CH4 emission calculation for the period 1990 - 2017 are presented in the Table 7.5-1.

-Table 7.5-1: Data for CH4 emission calculation from Domestic Wastewater (1990 - 2016)
+Table 7.5-1: Data for CH4 emission calculation from Domestic Wastewater (1990 - 2017)